6 Common Causes Of Family Stress And Ways To Address It

 Money is a common cause of stress for both individuals and families.
 In families in particular, there are multiple people who need money to meet a variety of basic needs.
 This area of life can get stressful when there aren’t enough breadwinners, or when certain unforeseen expenses—such as medical care—arise that the family may not be financially equipped to handle.
 Financial troubles can also strain relationships if one or both partners feel anxiety over the need to cut back on spending.

 If you are looking for a cause of parental stress, add finances to the list.
-Trying to stay afloat and provide food, clothing, shelter, and healthcare for each family constituent can be a huge challenge and a source of stress and parent-child conflict.
+Trying to stay afloat and provide food, clothing, shelter, and healthcare for each family constituent can be a significant source of stress and parent-child conflict.
 Things can be further complicated when some family constituents are spending more or making more than others, or when concerns about finances cause them to lash out emotionally or behave in unproductive ways.

 #2.
 Parental relationship issues